How to Choose the Right 3PL Company | Cahoot

 • Expensive for multi-SKU, multi-item orders

-You can use Amazon’s fulfillment network, FBA, to fulfill direct-to-consumer (DTC) orders.
-Buy with Prime is the next evolution of their existing service, Amazon Multi-Channel Fulfillment.
+You can also use Amazon’s fulfillment network, FBA, to fulfill direct-to-consumer (DTC) orders from your own website.
+Buy with Prime is an extension of their existing service, Amazon Multi-Channel Fulfillment (MCF).

 Pros: